makeabhishek/ML_learning_from_beginning/pytorch_learning/Basic_NN_Model.md

   # H2 (n) -->
   # output (3 classes of iris flowers)

-  def __init__(self, in_features=4, h1=8, h2=9, output_features=3): # initialising the model and pass input arguments.
+  def __init__(self, in_features=4, h1=8, h2=9, output_features=3):
+    # Initialize the layers of the neural network: initialising the model and passing input arguments.
 We consider 8 neurons in h1 and 9 neurons       in h2 layer, out has 3 neurons as we have three output features,
     super().__init__() # instantiate our nn.Module
     self.fc1 = nn.Linear(in_features, h1)    # fully connected layer 1, start from input features 'in_features' to hidden layer h1
     self.fc2 = nn.Linear(h1, h2)             # fully connected layer 2, start from hidden layer h1 and move to hidden layer h2
     self.out = nn.Linear(h2, out_features)   # moving from hidden layer h2 to output

   # Now we have a basic model setup.
-We need a function that moves everything forward
+We need a function that moves everything forward.
+Define the computation performed at every call.
+Apply layers and activation functions to the input data.
   def forward(self, x):
     x = F.relu(self.fc1(x))    # start with layer 1
     x = F.relu(self.fc2(x))    # move to layer 2